 But, what about people?
 Human studies of these effects cannot be located.

 See the SeroVital review for more on L arginine.

 Limonene is a compound found in various citrus fruits like lemons and plays a role in their appealing aroma.
-Various websites discuss how limonene can help weight loss.
+Various websites discuss how limonene can help with weight loss.
 However, few websites provide any research to back up those claims.
 Searching the clinical literature for “Limonene weight loss” revealed no human studies so far.